What are Domestic Violence Protection Orders?

 Are Children included on Domestic Violence Protection Orders?

-Children can be included on a domestic violence protection order to protect them from violence.
-This can include your children, or children who usually live with you (i.e. a child who spends time at your home on a regular or on-going basis, including step-children or other children who spend time at your home on weekends or school holidays).
+Children can be included in a domestic violence protection order to protect them from violence.
+This can include your children, or children who usually live with you (i.e. a child who spends time at your home on a regular or ongoing basis, including step-children or other children who spend time at your home on weekends or school holidays).
 It can also include unborn children if you are pregnant (the order would have a condition that takes effect when the child is born).

 The Court will include children on a domestic violence protection order if they believe it is necessary or desirable to protect the child from domestic violence.
 A child has been exposed to domestic violence if they hear, see, or “otherwise experience” domestic violence.
 This includes helping a family member who has been hurt as a result of domestic violence, or seeing damaged property in the home.